"...a time to gather stones together" - Ecclesiastes

 Among others, I've supplied New England fire-starter makers, a sculptor, Beverly Hills clothier showcasing stone-washed Levi's, and Converse shoe company for outlet's flagship store displaying stone-washed keds.

 Also, rock specimen kit assembler, jewelry maker, pool tile cleaners, marble step scrubber, several chinchilla caregivers, a global industrial corporation de-gunking aluminum-oxide sanding belts...even a small order for NASA, something to do with comet research.
-Now and then, supply television and film production companies wanting to age costumes by stonewashing, including TV show NCIS and New Orleans spinoff (probably for appropriately attired dug-up-body scenes and such).
+Now and then, supply television and film production companies wanting to age costumes by stonewashing, including TV show NCIS and New Orleans spinoff (probably for appropriately attired dug-up-body scenes).
 I even got to supply stones for movie "Terminator 5".
 (I know, dubious honor, but still...)
+Most recently, stones rolled into Disney World.

 Stray caution note here on using pumice for stone-washing clothes: never done it myself - or any drilling/slicing/carving/grinding etc. either.
-It's up to buyer to discover proper method and quantity - I hear they can destroy top loaders' plastic agitators, and adding too many stones might distress cloth to shreds.
+It's up to buyer to discover proper method and quantity - I hear they can destroy top loaders' plastic agitators in a hurry, and adding too many stones might distress cloth to shreds.
 Film production companies dedicate cement mixers for such efforts.

 beginnings & current